MicrosoftDocs/sql-docs/docs/relational-databases/security/row-level-security.md

 -   It is highly recommended to create a separate schema for the RLS objects (predicate function and security policy).

 -   The **ALTER ANY SECURITY POLICY** permission is intended for highly privileged users (such as a security policy manager).
-The security policy manager does not require **SELECT** permission on the tables they protect.
+The security policy manager doesn't require **SELECT** permission on the tables they protect.

 -   Avoid type conversions in predicate functions to avoid potential runtime errors.